Efficient quantum information probes of non-equilibrium quantum criticality: Results

-Somewhat similar systems featuring spins on a ladder were studied by \v{Z}nidari\v{c} \cite{Marko6,Marko7}.
-The Hubbard model which can also be seen as a ladder system with the spin indexing the legs has been widely studied \cite{Prosen5,Prosen6,Popkov2015}.
+Related systems featuring spins on a ladder were studied by \v{Z}nidari\v{c} \cite{Marko6,Marko7}.
+The Hubbard model which can also be seen as a ladder system with the spin projection as the leg index has been widely studied \cite{Prosen5,Prosen6,Popkov2015}.
 It was found that, in contrast to the chain, the ballistic regime appears to be absent for locally coupled reservoirs under symmetric driving.
 Generic diffusive behaviour was also found for closed spin ladders in the linear-response regime using quantum typicality arguments \cite{Steinigeweg2014}.

-We analyse the steady-state properties of the models defined above using techniques for open systems based on Matrix Product States (MPS) which has been shown to yield reliable results for this class of boundary-driven problems \cite{Vidal3,Cirar1}.
-Starting in the infinite temperature state, we time evolve the system according to Eq.\eqref{Lindblad} using the t-DMRG algorithm \cite{Daley} until it reaches the steady state.
-Details of the implementation and convergence of the algorithm are provided in the supplemental material \cite{SupMat}-S3, S4.